Trial coming for three men in fatal Memorial Day shooting in Taft; charges dropped for fourth man

-Three are headed to trial after a tumultuous hearing in the Taft Memorial Day shootout that killed one and wounded eight others, and one defendant saw his charges dismissed.
+Three of four men are headed to trials after a tumultuous hearing in the Taft Memorial Day shootout that killed one person and wounded eight others.
+The fourth defendant's charges have been dismissed.

+A shootout early May 29 killed 39-year-old Sharika Bowler and wounded several other people, including a 9-year-old, at what was supposed to be a family-friendly community gathering that drew about 1,500 attendees.

-After hearing testimony from several witnesses over the past couple months, Special Judge Robin Adair lowered bond for Buckner, Jackson and Alexander's to $50,000 — Bucker and Jackson were then able to secure their releases — and ultimately moved to dismiss the cases against Jackson and Alexander.
-Jackson's case returned on appeal, but Alexander's dismissal stood, and he was released from jail after nine months spent in custody awaiting a finding of probable cause.
+After hearing testimony from several witnesses over the past couple of months, Special Judge Robin Adair lowered the bail for Buckner, Jackson and Alexander to $50,000, and Bucker and Jackson were then able to secure their releases.

 People are also reading…

+The judge ultimately moved to dismiss the cases against Jackson and Alexander.
+Jackson's case returned on appeal, but Alexander's dismissal stood, and he was released from jail after nine months in custody.

+Warrior's state case was dismissed in August due to a jurisdictional finding, but he is set for trial this fall in Muscogee Nation District Court and is free on $136,000 bond, his previous attorney said.

-"No one has been able to testify that any specific person fired any specific shot that struck anyone else," Adair wrote in a filing, noting that Buckner reportedly told an OSBI agent he fired a gun.
+"No one has been able to testify that any specific person fired any specific shot that struck anyone else," Adair wrote in a filing, noting that Buckner reportedly told an Oklahoma State Bureau of Investigation agent that he fired a gun.
 "At this time there is no available testimony to match injuries with specific bullets fired at the scene, or that puts a specific firearm in the custody of any specific individual."

+The OSBI recovered 41 cartridge casings, including 14 9 mm cartridge casings from three separate guns, 11 .45-caliber casings, 10 7.62 mm casings from a rifle and six 10 mm casings, from the scene at Main and Seminole streets.

-Okfuskee County District Judge Lawrence Parish, who presided over an appeal by the state, noted in his concurring opinion that "some 1,500 people were at this event, and not a single eye witness can be found despite the diligent search by law enforcement."
+Okfuskee County District Judge Lawrence Parish, who presided over an appeal by the state, noted that "some 1,500 people were at this event, and not a single eye witness can be found despite the diligent search by law enforcement."

-Asked what he reckoned to cause of the lack of witnesses, Buckner's defense attorney, Steve Money, said he figures attendees simply started ducking and running.
+Buckner's defense attorney, Steve Money, said he assumes attendees simply started ducking and running.

 "Do I think all 1,500 people saw something?
 No," Money told the Tulsa World.
 "That's the first time in two years they had that get-together.
 Man, they just wanted to eat their corn dogs.
 It's sad."

-Those present during the shooting described the scene and its aftermath for the Tulsa World over the course of several stories, recounting bullets "flying everywhere," people falling into ditches or ducking in food trucks and picking up the pieces after Bowler's death.
+Those present during the shooting have described the scene and its aftermath for the Tulsa World, recounting bullets "flying everywhere," people falling into ditches or ducking in food trucks and picking up the pieces after Bowler's death.

-An OSBI agent testified that an altercation took place between four or five guys on one side and one or two on the other, with video from a convenience store showing Jackson, Warrior and a group of guys heading to Taft just before midnight.
+An OSBI agent testified that an altercation took place between four or five men or teens on one side and one or two on the other, with video from a convenience store showing Jackson, Warrior and their group heading to Taft just before midnight.

-A previous affidavit indicated a witness told agents that Buckner was shooting after a group of four to six males approached Buckner, who was standing near a food truck, and that Warrior, Alexander and Jackson all three had firearms and drew their weapons during the altercation.
-The witness reportedly knew Buckner and Alexander, and later recognized Warrior and Jackson from a photo lineup.
+An affidavit indicates that a witness told agents that Buckner was shooting a gun after a group of four to six people approached Buckner, who was standing near a food truck, and that Warrior, Alexander and Jackson all had firearms and drew their weapons.
+The witness reportedly knew Buckner and Alexander and later recognized Warrior and Jackson from a photo lineup.

-The OSBI recovered 41 cartridge casings from the scene at Main and Seminole Streets in Taft, including fourteen 9 mm cartridge casings from three separate guns, eleven .45-caliber casings, 10 7.62mm casings from a rifle and six 10 mm casings.
+Money said Bowler was "in the wrong place at the wrong time," but he also said she likely was behind Buckner, making it improbable that he fired the fatal shot.

-District Attorney Larry Edwards amended the complaint against Buckner and Jackson's to include second-degree murder as an alternative charge and drop three SWIK counts.
+District Attorney Larry Edwards amended the complaint against Buckner and Jackson to include second-degree murder as an alternative charge and to drop three SWIK counts.
 Edwards was unable to be reached for comment.

-Warrior's state case was dismissed in August due to a McGirt finding, but he is set for trial this fall in Muskogee (Creek) Nation District Court and currently out on $136,000 bond, his previous attorney said.

-Money said Bowler was unfortunately "in the wrong place at the wrong time," but also likely behind Buckner, making it improbable he fired the fatal shot.

 Going from a first-degree murder charge to the possibility of a second-degree charge is significant, Money said, but he still doesn't believe the charge for his client, who turned himself in, is valid.

-Money understands the impassioned pleas for justice in such a tragic situation, he said, but putting away the wrong person wouldn't solve anything.
+Money understands the pleas for justice in the case, he said, but putting away the wrong person wouldn't solve anything.

 “We shouldn’t want just anyone to pay the price," Money said.
 "It needs to be the right person, and Skylar Buckner ain’t it.”